Racial bias in job descriptions can be unconscious, but it happens quite often.

 Why I Wrote This

-Ongig’s Text Analyzer software helps eliminate unconscious bias.
-It finds offensive/exclusionary words and gives you recommendations to replace them.
-We’d be happy to analyze your jobs to show you examples of unconscious bias.
+Ongig’s Text Analyzer software helps eliminate different types of bias from your job descriptions.
+We find offensive/exclusionary words and give you recommendations to replace them.
+We’d be happy to analyze your jobs to show you examples of the different types unconscious bias.
 Wouldn’t you prefer to find bias before your candidates do!?

 Thanks to these pros on racial bias: